evanedwardsgit/Digital-Apothecary/README.md

 A module containing some unconventional analog and digital logic gates

-Contains an assortment of digital, analog, and probability based gates
+Contains an assortment of digital CNOT, analog, and probability based gates

 Inspired by Mutable Instrument's Kinks and Branches modules